Bella

 As a member of AEA, SAG-AFTRA and Equity UK, she is represented by StevensonWithers Associates UK and The Zachary Company US.
 She lives in LA with her actor husband, Miles Anderson (www.milesanderson.us).

 US Acting appearances include Jenny in the award-winning Mente Revolver by writer/director Alejandro Ramirez (Alhambra Oro for Best Movie at the Cines del Sur international film festival, Spain, 2018).
-Several seasons at Shakespeare & Company, Massachusetts, including Eleanor (The Contention: Henry VI, Part 2) directed by Tina Packer (Summer 2023), Ursula (Much Ado About Nothing) directed by Kelly Galvin, Maria (Twelfth Night) and Trinculo (The Tempest) both directed by Allyn Burrows; The Queen and Arviragus in Cymbeline, Nerissa in The Merchant of Venice and (at Colorado Shakespeare Festival) Margaret in Richard III, all directed by Tina Packer.
+Several seasons at Shakespeare & Company, Massachusetts, including Avis (A Body of Water) directed by James Warwick, Eleanor (The Contention: Henry VI, Part 2) directed by Tina Packer, Ursula (Much Ado About Nothing) directed by Kelly Galvin, Maria (Twelfth Night) and Trinculo (The Tempest) both directed by Allyn Burrows; The Queen and Arviragus in Cymbeline, Nerissa in The Merchant of Venice and (at Colorado Shakespeare Festival) Margaret in Richard III, all directed by Tina Packer.
 Arkadina in Katya Kamotskaya's production of The Seagull and Maria Josefa in Juliette Carrillo's production of The House of Bernarda Alba are among other favourites.
-Her two solo plays Tilly No-Body: Catastrophes of Love (heading to Daejeon International Theatre Festival, South Korea in 2024) and Nell Gwynne: A Dramatick Essaye on Acting and Prostitution (Hollywood Fringe Festival) were both directed by Miles Anderson.
+Her two solo plays Tilly No-Body: Catastrophes of Love (Daejeon International Theatre Festival, South Korea, 2024) and Nell Gwynne: A Dramatick Essaye on Acting and Prostitution (Hollywood Fringe Festival) were both directed by Miles Anderson.

-UK Acting appearances include two seasons at the Royal National Theatre, including David Hare's The Permanent Way directed by Max Stafford-Clark (Out of Joint/Royal National Theatre); She Stoops to Conquer and A Laughing Matter (also directed by Max Stafford-Clark for Out of Joint/Royal National Theatre); many theatre roles (favorites include The Governess in The Turn of the Screw, Josie in Steaming and Masha in The Seagull), various roles in new works, and for BBC TV and Radio.
+UK Acting appearances include two seasons at the Royal National Theatre, including David Hare's The Permanent Way directed by Max Stafford-Clark (Out of Joint/Royal National Theatre); She Stoops to Conquer and A Laughing Matter (also directed by Max Stafford-Clark for Out of Joint/Royal National Theatre); many theatre roles (favorites include Heledd in The Wild Tenant by Lucy Gough, The Governess in The Turn of the Screw, Josie in Steaming and Masha in The Seagull), various roles in new works, and for BBC TV and Radio.

 Workshops: Bella is known on the international circuit for her work on Konstantin Stanislavsky, and particularly Stanislavsky's rehearsal process, Active Analysis, of which she was arguably the first British exponent in the 1990s.
-She has conducted workshops and presentations around the world, including Japan, Australia, China, France, Poland, Germany, Czech Republic, Colombia, Zimbabwe and across the UK and US in theatres, drama schools and universities.
-She will be in Greece (2023), Brazil (2024) and Malta (2025).
+She has conducted workshops and presentations around the world, including Japan, Australia, China, France, Poland, Germany, Czech Republic, Colombia, Greece, Zimbabwe and across the UK and US in theatres, drama schools and universities.
+She will be in Malta (2025).

 Directing: Bella has directed at a number of drama schools and universities, as well as co-directing Bartok's opera Bluebeard's Castle (Mondavi Centre for the Performing Arts).
 In 2021, she created 20:20 Vision, a hybrid musical-theatrical-film with students at UCRiverside and Dr. David Roesner (Ludwig-Maximilian University, Munich).
 She set up 'Shakespeare-On-a-Shoestring' (SOS) at University of California, Davis, leading to productions of Richard III and The Merchant of Venice.
-At UC Riverside she has directed Mrs Packard, Stop Kiss, Antigone, and Stu Krieger's new comedy At the Pass.
+At UC Riverside she has directed Mrs Packard, Stop Kiss, Antigone, Stu Krieger's new comedy At the Pass and a new translation/adaptation of Three Sisters with Miles Anderson.
 Her use of Stanislavsky's Active Analysis with UCR students in Mrs Packard can be found on Digital Theatre+: Active Analysis in Rehearsal: A Documentary Learning Resource.
-She will be directing a new transadaptation of Chekhov's Three Sisters at UCR in Spring 2024.

 Thank you for visiting, and please enjoy this website!